 Microsoft have recently emailed to say that the release of the Business Central update to version 18.0 has been put on hold.
-To see which updates and additions this includes, click here.
+I’ve attached a link specifying which updates and additions this includes.
 We have no word on when updates will resume but it’s been clarified that communication will be made when there is a clearer picture on continuing the rollout.
 Whilst the situation isn’t ideal, it seemed like a perfect opportunity to run through how Microsoft perform update management.
 This includes separating the types of update release, scheduling and delaying them.

 Major update timelines

 There are three categories for update releases.
 These are: